google/osv.dev/README.md

 ## This repository

-This repository contains all the code for running OSV on GCP.
+This repository contains all the code for running https://osv.dev on GCP.
 This consists of:

 - API server (`gcp/api`)
 - Web interface (`gcp/appengine`)